 Like sex and dopamine, sugar and dopamine are also heavily linked.
-When an individual eats sugar the brain produces huge levels of dopamine (the reward chemical), similarly to the way the brain reacts to ingestion of substances like heroin and cocaine.
-Researchers think that this might be because our bodies have adapted over time to seek out foods that are high in calories because for most of human history it was important to eat a lot for survival.
+When an individual eats sugar, the brain produces huge surges of dopamine.
+This is similar to the way the brain reacts to the ingestion of substances like heroin and cocaine.
+Researchers think that this might be because our bodies have adapted over time to seek out foods that are high in calories.
+For most of human history, it was important to eat a lot of calories in order to survive.
 With modern food technology and the widespread availability of high-calorie foods, at least in Western nations, this is no longer necessary for survival.

 The Common Link Between Sugar and Sobriety

 For alcoholics and addicts, sugar cravings may be especially intense in early sobriety.
 That’s due to a few reasons.
 Alcohol has a high sugar content, so alcoholics’ bodies and brains are adjusted to a high level of sugar from daily or frequent drinking.
 When alcoholics get sober, the brain loses out of the daily sugar rush it is accustomed to from drinking.
 This can create intense cravings for sugar, and many alcoholics report overconsumption of candy and sweets during this adjustment period.
 Addicts who are used to another drug of choice, such as heroin, may miss the high dopamine levels produced by substances, especially in early recovery.
 The loss of the dopamine rush from drugs can cause the brain to crave a substitute, such as sugary foods that produce dopamine.

 Dealing with both Sugar and Sobriety